sematext/spm-agent-docker/README.md

 # Installation on CoreOS Linux

-SPM for Docker can momitor CoreOS clusters including metrics and logs from Docker and journald.
+SPM for Docker can monitor CoreOS clusters including metrics and logs from Docker and journald.
 See: [Setup SPM on CoreOS](https://github.com/sematext/spm-agent-docker/tree/master/coreos)

 ![](https://sematext.files.wordpress.com/2015/06/spm-logsene-coreos.png)